Published September 21, 2020

-The C-32 provides safe, comfortable and reliable transportation for our nation's leaders to locations around the world.
+The C-32 provides safe, comfortable and reliable transportation for U.S. leaders to locations around the world.
 The primary customers are the vice president, using the distinctive call sign "Air Force Two," the first lady, and members of the Cabinet and Congress.

 The C-32 is a specially configured version of the Boeing 757-200 commercial intercontinental airliner.
 The C-32 body is identical to that of the Boeing 757-200, but has different interior furnishings and 21st century avionics.
 The passenger cabin is divided into four sections:

 The second section is a fully-enclosed stateroom for the use of the primary passenger.
 It

 includes a changing area, private lavatory, separate entertainment system, two first-class

 swivel seats and a convertible divan that seats three and folds out to a bed.

 Because the C-32 is a high-standing aircraft, it is easier to see under and around it – an important security factor for protecting the plane and its passengers.

 The C-32 is more fuel efficient and has improved capabilities over its predecessor, the C-137 Stratoliner.
 It can travel twice the distance on the same amount of fuel, and operate on shorter runways down to 5,000 feet (1,524 meters) in length.
 Its 92,000-pound (41,731 kilogram) fuel capacity allows the aircraft to travel 5,500 nautical miles unrefueled.

 Heading the safety equipment list is the traffic collision avoidance system and enhanced ground proximity warning system that gives advance warning of possible air and ground threats.
 Weather systems are enhanced with a predictive wind shear warning system.
 Other items include the future air navigation system with global positioning and flight management system/electronic flight instrument system.